radiumsoftware/hydrogen/README.md

 by external code.
 Hydrogen allows your main application and external applications to:

-1. Customize code loading
+1. Customize sets of file paths
-2. Customize the initialization and boot process
+2. Load generators
-3. Load generators
+3. Load rake tests
-4. Load rake tests
+4. Load code for CLI access
-5. Load code for CLI access
+5. Enable 3rd party code to extend the main application
-6. Customize the load path
+6. Enable callbacks to 3rd party code

 ## Writing Commands